curateteaching/digitalpedagogy/description.md

 # DIGITAL PEDAGOGY IN THE HUMANITIES: CONCEPTS, MODELS, AND EXPERIMENTS
-**Note: This is the original proposal submitted to the Modern Language Association.
-We are distributing this to our contributors for information only.
-Please do not distribute.**

 *A curated collection of downloadable, reusable, and remixable pedagogical resources currently under contract with the Modern Language Association*